cjslep/dharma/CONTRIBUTING.md

 Feel free to open an issue here on GitHub.

-If you are an EvE player and don't have a GitHub account, feedback and conversations are welcome. please reach out to `Io Koval`.
+If you are an EvE player and don't have a GitHub account, feedback and conversations are welcome.
+Please reach out to `Io Koval`.
 Eve Mail or a convo are both fine.
 If you see him in space, do a `o/`.
 If you try to roleplay with him, he is a long-retired `Valklear General` looking to figure out how to scratch out a poor man's life out in the Great Wildlands.